muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Egypt to bolster its hydrogen ecosystem with new production facilities for international exports..
-Egypt is set to bolster its hydrogen ecosystem with Scatec revealing a new green hydrogen and ammonia production facility that will be exported to lucrative international markets"
+H2 View: "Egypt is set to bolster its hydrogen ecosystem with Scatec revealing a new green hydrogen and ammonia production facility that will be exported to lucrative international markets"

 ---